paulio11/P5-Pokebox/README.md

 The _TrainerProfilePage_ component is responsible for rendering a trainer's profile page, including their avatar, personal information, favorite Pokemon, trainer diary, and Pokemon collection.

-- The function `getFavData()` calls the function `FetchPokemonData` with the profile's favourite Pokémon as an arguement.
+- The function `getFavData()` calls the function `FetchPokemonData` with the profile's favourite Pokémon as an argument.
 This data is then passed to the `Pokemon` component as props along with the variable `trainerPage` which the component uses to style the output.
 - The `handleClick()` function is triggered when the bar representing the user's Pokémon collection is clicked.
 Once clicked it also calls the function `FetchPokemonData` but with the profile's Pokémon (collection) array as the argument.
 - If the user viewing the profile is the profile's `owner` an edit button appears to allow editing of the `about` text and `avatar`.
   - Editing the avatar uses the [AvatarModal](https://github.com/paulio11/P5-Pokebox/blob/main/src/pages/trainers/AvatarModal.js) component.
   - Editing the about text uses the [AboutEditForm](https://github.com/paulio11/P5-Pokebox/blob/main/src/pages/trainers/AboutEditForm.js) component.
 When called it is rendered in place of the about text.
 - There is an extensive use of the bootstrap `<Tooltip>` component.
 Highlighting the profile edit button and the collection display.
-- The profile's Pokémon collection is hidden at first, contained inside a bootstrap `<Accordian>` component.
+- The profile's Pokémon collection is hidden at first, contained inside a bootstrap `<Accordion>` component.
 - The [TrainerDiary](https://github.com/paulio11/P5-Pokebox/blob/main/src/pages/diary/TrainerDiary.js) component is used under the profile.
 This displays diary posts associated with the profile.
 See below.

 **A user editing their profile:**